What is Bulgarian Lavender Essential Oil?

 8. Promotes Blood Circulation

 Lavender oil works to promote better blood flow and circulation by relaxing the blood vessels.
 It also helps flush out toxins from the body that in turn leads to better overall health and improved blood flow throughout the body.
 You can either use it by diffusing, topical application or adding the oil to your water while taking bath.
 Blood circulation is often overlooked, but you will definitely realize its importance once your health drastically improves.

 If you love spending time outdoors, then you will know how important it is to have a good insect repellent in hand.
 Being bitten by insects can be irritating and even harmful sometimes.
 So, avoiding insect bites are a dire necessity.

-Most of the repellents in the market have harmful chemicals that can cause a reaction when applied on your skin.
+Most of the repellents in the market have harmful chemicals that can cause a reaction when applied to your skin.
 Bulgarian Lavender oil is a highly recommended alternative that is natural and healthy.
-The oil’s scent is strong and fixative, meaning it is long lasting.
-Apart from direct application, another alternative would be to use them in DIY candles.
+The oil’s scent is strong and fixative, meaning it is long-lasting.
+Apart from the direct application, another alternative would be to use them in DIY candles.
 When burned, it acts as an effective insect repelling with a great fragrance.
-If you want to avoid using chemical based insect repellents, also go through this list of best natural insect repellents in the market.
+If you want to avoid using chemical-based insect repellents, also go through this list of best natural insect repellents in the market.

 10. Fights Hair Lice